Ohio: Sales Tax Handbook

 Dealerships may also charge a documentation fee or "doc fee", which covers the costs incurred by the dealership preparing and filing the sales contract, sales tax documents, etc. These fees are separate from the taxes and DMV fees listed above.

-The average doc fee in Ohio is $2501, and Ohio law caps dealer's doc fees at $250 or 10% of the sales price, whichever is less.
+The average doc fee in Ohio is $2501, and Ohio law caps dealer's doc fees at 1.
 Because these fees are set by the dealerships and not the government, they can vary dealership to dealership or even vehicle to vehicle.

 1 - Average DMV and Documentation Fees for Ohio calculated by Edmunds.com